-Volunteers are recruited via statewide news releases, announcements online, word of mouth, information booths at the annual Indiana Lake Management Conference, and the INCLP website (https://clp.indiana.edu/).
+Volunteers are recruited via announcements online, word of mouth, information booths at the annual Indiana Lake Management Conference, and the INCLP website (https://clp.indiana.edu/).
 New volunteers are trained around the state at individual or group training sessions with INCLP staff.